rafunds3d/CoherenceContextuality/README.md

 We have also presented some results found for violations that were searched using simple sampling of quantum states using QuTip (https://qutip.org/).

+# What is included

+1) Full set of classical vertices (deterministic edge assignments) for small event graphs.
+2) Full set of inequalities for the event graphs W5, W6, K4, K5, K6.
+3) An easy Python code for checking if a given point pertains to K5.

+# How to cite